◎ We explore the reasons Xi might want Wang to take a position in China’s top decision-making body.

 Early 2017, overseas Chinese media outlets reported that the mysterious Wang didn’t want to be part of the new Politburo Standing Committee.
 In the days leading up to the 19th Party Congress, however, Wang’s name began appearing on many potential Standing Committee candidates lists.

-We will explore the reasons Xi might want Wang to take a position in China’s top decision-making body.
+We explore the reasons Xi might want Wang to take a position in China’s top decision-making body.

 1. Wang Huning: A brief background